 Each item is listed on the website with the following fields:

-1-6: Item registration information (according to the language in which it was published: (1) author, (2) title of the book or article, (3) source (publication platform, for articles), (4) name of publisher, (5) place of publication, (6) year of publication;
+1-6: Item registration information (according to the language in which it was published): (1) author, (2) title of the book or article, (3) source (publication platform, for articles), (4) name of publisher, (5) place of publication, (6) year of publication;

 7: Notes (in Hebrew and English) that describe the relationship of the bibliographic item to the Jews of Galicia-Bukovina, with additional bibliographical information on other editions, versions, translations, or reviews of the item;

-8: Topic(s): The items are classified according to about 30 main topics, including general context, overviews, reference materials and biographical files, Bukovina, Galicia, anthologies, and a variety of focused research areas including: legal status, communities and institutions, politics, nationalism (including Zionism), socialism, economics, demographics and statistics, genealogy, religion and religious leaders, Hasidism, Haskala (Enlightenment) and Wissenschaft des Judentums (the academic study of Judaism), literature, journalism and publishing, art, theater, music, education, Yiddish, folklore, Karaites, anti-Semitism and pogroms, the Jews and their environment, immigration and diaspora, Israel, World War I, memory and commemoration, and more.
+8: Subject(s): The items are classified according to about 30 main topics, including general context, general surveys, reference literature and biographical Lexicons, Bukovina, and a variety of focused research areas including: legal status, communities and institutions, politics, nationalism (including Zionism), socialism, economics, demography and statistics, genealogy, religion and rabbinate, hasidism, Enlightenment and Wissenschaft des Judentums, Belles-lettres, press and printing, fine art, theater, music, education, Yiddish, folklore, Karaites, anti-Semitism and pogroms, Jews and their environment, emigration and diaspora, The Land of Israel, First World War, memory and commemoration.

 9: Community/communities;

-10. Personalities;
+10. Well-known personalities;

 11. The language of the bibliographic item.